ceynri/assets/README.md

 # Image Hosting Repository

-Here is the repository I used to store the images used on github.
+Here is the repository I used to store the images used on web.
+No code.
 Nothing interesting.

-You can also build such a repo and use some tools to make image upload easily.
+You can also build such a repository and use some tools to make image upload easily.
+Then reference the image CDN url anywhere。

-These images are mainly uploaded through the [plugin](https://github.com/xiaou66/utools-pictureBed) of [utools](https://u.tools/).
+I upload images mainly through the [plugin](https://github.com/xiaou66/utools-pictureBed) of [utools](https://u.tools/).

 > Tips: use <https://cdn.jsdelivr.net/gh/:user-name/:repo-name/:img-path> can load images faster in China.